 We anticipate the federal budget will continue to be subject to debate and compromise shaped by, among other things, heightened political tensions and the 2024 elections, the global security environment, inflationary pressures, and macroeconomic conditions.
-The result may be shifting funding priorities, which could have material impacts on defense spending broadly and our federal government contracts.
+The result may be shifting funding priorities, which could have material impacts on defense spending broadly and on our federal government contracts, which may affect the Company's projected revenue and results of operation.